Connector Builder Prerequisites and FAQ¶

 A: Currently, anonymous and basic authentication are supported.
 Additional authentication support will be added in the future.

 Q: What will my connector look like?

 A: The end result is a connector that looks and functions just like any other connector in Cloud Studio.
 The connector can be branded with a logo of your choice or you can choose to use the default image.
-When a user configures the connector, they will need to provide some light configuration information, such as credentials.
-For additional details on what a user will see, see Connector Builder User Configuration.
+When a user configures the connector, they need to provide some light configuration information, such as credentials.
+For additional details on what a user sees, see Connector Builder User Configuration.

 Q: Can I share the connector outside my organization?

 A: Yes, you can do this using the Connector Builder export and import functionality.
 Learn more at Connector Builder Exports and Imports.

 Q: Can I migrate the connector between environments?

 A: Connector Builder connectors are automatically available in all of an organization's environments, so there is no need to migrate the connector between them.
 This means you can also seamlessly migrate a project that uses a Connector Builder connector from one environment to another following the standard process for migrating a project.
 Learn more at Project Migration.